§ 0 · The Operating System

 The first restaurant to treat technology as a core competency.

-Son is the first restaurant built from day one on a fully integrated technology platform.
-The 45-platform architecture creates compound operational advantages that legacy operators cannot replicate without 12–18 months of integration work.
-This is our structural moat — and it widens every day we operate.
-If you're an investor who understands that the best restaurants of the next decade will be data-intelligent businesses, we should talk.
+Sŏn is the first restaurant built from day one on a fully integrated technology platform.
+The 45-platform architecture creates compound operational advantages that legacy operators cannot replicate without 12 to 18 months of integration work.
+This is our structural moat, and it widens every day we operate.